 The College enrolls 2,324 students.
 The average class size is 19 students, and the student-faculty ratio is 9:1.
 Our students receive more than $500,000 in research grants every year.

 All students are lifelong members of a College House, five distinct hubs of academic, extracurricular and social engagement in a residential setting.
-Guided by faculty dons and administrative prefects, students govern their houses, develop leadership skills, and create their own social and intellectual programs.
+Guided by faculty dons and deans, students govern their houses, develop leadership skills, and create their own social and intellectual programs.

 Students may join one or more of the College’s 115 clubs and organizations, ranging from anime to Ultimate Frisbee.
 More than three-quarters of students participate in community service, and about one-third belongs to one of 12 Greek organizations.